+ON/OFF

-ON/OFF Enables or disables the use of the Bird dynamic routing engine.
-UN/UFF Enables or disables the use of the Bird dynamic routing engine.
+Enables or disables the use of the Bird dynamic routing engine.

 The window below this checkbox allows you to enter the configuration of the Bird dynamic routing engine directly.

 For further information on how to configure dynamic routing or on migrating from ZebOS to BIRD, refer to the BIRD Dynamic routing technical note.